mathhulk/advancedbans/README.md

 - Able to search punishments by user
 - Able to search punishments by type
 - Easy to install
-- Link directly to your theartex.net account
-- Give certain accounts access to the dashboard

 ## Requirements
 - PHP 5.6+ (7.0+ recommended)
-- cURL PHP extension
 - MySQLi PHP extension

 ## Setup